bp443/AmorDocs/docs/source/vel_op.rst

 Velocity Operator Calculation
 =======================================

 To calculate the velocity operator, you can use the in-house code which is based on BLAS.
 On AMD processors (Archer2, Sulis, Kelvin2) use `OpenBLAS` (or `Cray-LibSci` for Archer2), and on Intel CPUs, use MKL.
+Code is at `/harmonic_properties_ELPA/vel_operator/vij_fast` on the AmorFo github.

 Requirements
 -------------